AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

         ssh-keygen -t rsa -b 4096 -C "your-comment-or-email"
         ```

-      * **In a Windows environment**: Use puttyGen.
+      * **In a Windows environment**: Use PuTTYgen.

+   +++

+   +++ For your own FTP server:

-1. (Conditional) To set up secure transfer with your own FTP server, you must have an SFTP host, username, and the destination site that contain a valid RSA or ed25519 public key.
+   If you want to set up secure transfer with your own FTP location, you must have an SFTP hostname, username, and the destination site that contains a valid RSA or ed25519 public key.
 You can download the appropriate public key when creating the feed.

+   +++

 1. Create a file named [!DNL `authorized_keys`] (no extension).

-1. Copy the contents of the Public key into [!DNL `authorized_keys`].
+1. Copy the contents of the public key into [!DNL `authorized_keys`].

 1. Upload [!DNL `authorized_keys`] to your FTP account:

-    * Connect to the FTP server.
-This can be an Adobe-hosted FTP server or your own FTP server. <!--Do they do this with a username and password?
-If they already have one, do they need to rotate THIS password?-->
+    1. Connect to the FTP server.
+This can be an Adobe-hosted FTP server or your own FTP server. < **_Do they do this with a username and password?
+If they already have one, do they need to rotate THIS password?_** >
-    * Create a [!DNL .ssh] directory (if it does not already exist).
+    2. Create a [!DNL .ssh] directory (if it does not already exist).
-    * Upload the [!DNL `authorized_keys`] file to the [!DNL .ssh] directory.
+    3. Upload the [!DNL `authorized_keys`] file to the [!DNL .ssh] directory.

 1. Test the connection by logging in to the FTP account using SFTP.

-## Step 2: Create a new SFTP location account in Adobe Analytics
+### Step 2: Create a new SFTP location account in Adobe Analytics

-Create new FTP cloud location accounts to replace your existing FTP accounts.
-These new accounts will be used as the destination for your Data Feeds and Data Warehouse deliveries.
+Create a new SFTP location account to replace your existing FTP account.

-When creating the new FTP accounts, you must use the same hostname, username, and account secret that are used in your existing FTP accounts.
+When creating the new SFTP account, you must use the same hostname, username, and passphrase (if one exists)< **_is this correct?_** > that are used in your existing FTP accounts.

+>[!NOTE]
+>
+>In a future step, you will configure this new location account to be used as the destination for your Data Feeds and Data Warehouse deliveries.

-### Create each SFTP account
+#### Create the SFTP account

 1. In Adobe Analytics, go to [!UICONTROL **Components**] > [!UICONTROL **Locations**].